spribojac/Project_1/README.md

 _"What were the pivotal factors shaping societal well-being between 2015 and 2020, and how did these factors evolve in response to the unique challenges posed by the COVID-19 pandemic in 2020?"_

 We utilized a total of seven CSV files, each corresponding to a specific year spanning from 2015 to 2020, alongside an additional CSV file dedicated to capturing COVID-related outcomes specifically for the year 2020.

+# Data Cleaning
+We began by importing and processing each csv file for each year.
+The dataset contains information about happiness scores, GDP per capita, social support, healthy life expectancy, freedom, generosity, and corruption.

+We standardized column names across all CSV files, ensuring ease of access and reference for the team.
+Each cleaned CSV file was named according to the respective year.

+The 2020 file needed to be processed seperately to drop additional columns to enable it to follow the format of the previous files.

 # Happiness Scores from 2015 to 2020
 ## Global Visualisation